Stability of extremal connected hypergraphs avoiding Berge-paths

 (ii) if $u_{i-1}\in D_{w'}$ (resp. $u_{i+t+1}\in D_{w'}$) for some $w'\neq w$, then $e_{i-1}$ (resp. $e_{i+t}$) does not contain a vertex from $R_w $. \end{claim}

-\begin{proof} To prove (i) observe that there exists a Berge-path starting with the vertex $w$, a non-defining hyperedge $h$, the vertex $u_{i-1}$, going around $C$ with defining vertices and hyperedges and finishing with a vertex $u_i$.
+\begin{proof} To prove (i) observe that there exists a Berge-path starting with the vertex $w$, a non-defining hyperedge $h$, the vertex $u_{i-1}$, going around $C$ with defining vertices and hyperedges and finishing with the vertex $u_i$.
 Such $h$ exists since $u_{i-1}$ does not belong to the missing interval, so $u_{i-1}\in D_w$.
-Note that we did not use a hyperedge $e_{i-1}$ which contains $w^*$.
+Note that we did not use the hyperedge $e_{i-1}$.
+Assume that $e_{i-1}$ contains $w^*\in V(\h)\setminus V$.
 If $w=w^*$, then $e_{i-1}$ closes a Berge-cycle longer than $C$, a contradiction, while if $w\neq w^*$, then finishing with $e_{i-1},w^*$ we obtain a Berge-path of length $\ell$, a contradiction.
 This contradiction proves (i).
-Similar argument shows the statement for the hyperedge $e_{i+t}$.
+A similar argument shows the statement for the hyperedge $e_{i+t}$.

-We omit the proof of part $(ii)$ since the same argument will provide the desired result after replacing a replaceable vertex with $w$. \end{proof}
+To prove (ii), assume that $u_j\in R_w$ is in $e_{i-1}$ and apply Claim~\ref{replace} (ii) to obtain a cycle $C'$ by replacing $u_j$ by $w$.
+In $C'$, we have that $e_{i-1}$ does not contain vertices outside the defining vertices of $C'$, as in the proof of (i).
+But $e_{i-1}$ contains $u_j$, which is not a defining vertex of $C'$, a contradiction. \end{proof}

 Here we will show that $|D_{w^*}|\ge \floor{\frac{k-3}{2}}$ holds even for vertices $w^*\in V(C)\setminus V$, therefore we have $|D_{w'}|\ge \floor{\frac{k-3}{2}}$ for all $w' \in V(\h) \setminus V$.

 By Claim~\ref{replace2} (iii) and Claim~\ref{replace3} (i), if $w^*\in V(C)\setminus V$ and $u_i\in D_w$, then $w^*\notin e_{i-1},e_i$.
 Therefore the number of defining hyperedges that may contain $w^*$ is at most 3.
 So Claim~\ref{replace} and the set degree condition implies